ibm-cloud-docs/sap/sap-environment-power-infrastructure.md

 If you need to connect to your virtual server through the public internet, in other words, inbound to a virtual server, you can order **_Public IPs_** and attach them to the virtual server per vNIC.

 **Various interconnectivity options available, for example:**
-- IBM Power Systems Infrastructure bridged to {{site.data.keyword.cloud_notm}} Classic Infrastructure
+- {{site.data.keyword.IBM_notm}} Power Systems Infrastructure bridged to {{site.data.keyword.cloud_notm}} Classic Infrastructure
-- IBM Power Systems Infrastructure bridged to {{site.data.keyword.cloud_notm}} VPC Infrastructure
+- {{site.data.keyword.IBM_notm}} Power Systems Infrastructure bridged to {{site.data.keyword.cloud_notm}} VPC Infrastructure
-- IBM Power Systems Infrastructure bridged to on-premises data centers by using IBM Direct Link
+- {{site.data.keyword.IBM_notm}} Power Systems Infrastructure bridged to on-premises data centers by using IBM Direct Link

 {{site.data.keyword.dlc_full_notm}} must be used to connect your {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}s with your {{site.data.keyword.cloud_notm}} Classic Infrastructure and VPC Infrastructure resources.

+After you configure {{site.data.keyword.dlc_short}}, you must configure routing on your virtual server instance.
+For more information, see [Adding routes on your instance for the jump server](/docs/sap?topic=sap-quickstudy-nw-power-vs-aix#adding_routes-aix).

 {{site.data.keyword.dlc_short}} is also used for closer integration into your backbone infrastructure, for more information, see [Connectivity to your SAP system landscape](/docs/sap?topic=sap-determine-access).

-For more explanation information about IBM Power Systems Infrastructure, see [IBM Power Virtual Servers](https://www.ibm.com/cloud/power-virtual-server){: external}.
+For more explanation information about {{site.data.keyword.IBM_notm}} Power Systems Infrastructure, see [IBM Power Virtual Servers](https://www.ibm.com/cloud/power-virtual-server){: external}.

 Have your networking department contact the IBM Power Virtual Servers Support Team, handled by using [{{site.data.keyword.cloud_notm}} Support](/docs/get-support?topic=get-support-using-avatar#getting-support) after you determine the layout of your landscape and the connectivity that is required on the SAP application layer.
 {: note}